stackhpc/ansible-slurm-appliance/packer/README.md

         # or during development:
         PACKER_LOG=1 packer build --on-error=ask main.pkr.hcl

-  By default this creates a 20GB image.
-For nodes with smaller disks pass `disk_size` to packer ([docs](https://www.packer.io/docs/builders/qemu#disk_size)), e.g:

-        packer build -var 'disk_size=10G' ...
+  The following variables may also be set:

+  - `disk_size`: Set the image size ([docs](https://www.packer.io/docs/builders/qemu#disk_size)).
+Defaults to 20G, so for smaller VMs use e.g: `packer build -var 'disk_size=10G' ...`
+  - `groups`: List of ansible groups the packer VM is added to, to control which nodes to build an image for.
+Defaults to `["compute"]` to build a generic compute node image.
+The first element of this list is used as part of the image name.
+Examples:

+     - Build an image for a login node: `packer build -var 'groups=["login"]' ...`

+  Note the VM is also always added to the `builder` group to differentiate it from a real node - see developer notes below.

-- For debugging, you can login to the VM over ssh by finding the line like the following in the Packer output:
+- For debugging, you can login to the VM over ssh by looking in the Packer output for lines showing the IP and ssh port forwarding, e.g.:

         Executing /usr/libexec/qemu-kvm: ...  "-netdev", "user,id=user.0,hostfwd=tcp::2922-:22", ...

-  which specifies the ssh port forwarding Packer is using to log-in to the VM, so in this case login using:
+  so in this case login using:

-        ssh -p 2922 centos@127.0.0.1
+        ssh -p 2922 centos@<ip address>

 - You can also watch the console output from the VM startup in another terminal using: